 For more information on the Christmas Bird Count, see the event description, and be sure to read CBC compiler Steve Bonta's article on the front page of the Gnatcatcher.

-The Second Atlas of Breeding Birds in Pennsylvania is available at a special discount of 25% off the list price, particularly to Audubon Chapters, until December 15.
+The Second Atlas of Breeding Birds in Pennsylvania is available at a special discount of 25% off the list price of $64.95, particularly to Audubon Chapters, until December 15.

 This beautiful book presents stunning photographs, detailed maps, and compelling descriptions for nearly 200 nesting bird species.
 Two thousand dedicated birdwatchers – including many Audubon members – contributed the data which provides a comprehensive understanding of the distribution of each species and shows in detail the changes in distribution since the first Atlas.